artemiuss/h2-tableau-connector/README.md

 - Better live query support.
 Custom connectors use customized dialect to generate SQL queries so they are compatible and optimized for the specific database.
 The Other Database connectors rely on higher-level standard SQL that may not always be appropriate.
 - Runs in both Tableau Desktop and Tableau Server.
 No configuration is required after you install the connector

+>This database does not come with its own ODBC driver at this time, but it supports the PostgreSQL network protocol.
+Therefore, the PostgreSQL ODBC driver can be used.
+Support for the PostgreSQL network protocol is quite new and should be viewed as experimental.
+It should not be used for production applications.